Updated 27 December 2018

-This will affect your holiday in that you are being asked to use as little water as possible, but you will still be able to do everything you need to enjoy a holiday in Cape Town.
+You will still be able to do everything you need to enjoy a holiday in Cape Town.

 During peak season (November to January) international tourists only add 1% to the population of the Western Cape.
 This number drops from April to September.
 If you follow the daily usage guideline, your impact would be negligible.